Business Continuity Management (BCM)

 Disaster recovery planning

-Disaster recovery planning (DRP) usually takes place within the BCP framework.
-Disaster recovery plans are often relatively technical and will focus on the recovery of specific operations, functions, sites, services or applications.
-A single BCP might contain or refer to a number of disaster recovery plans.
-Best practice for disaster recovery is set out in ISO/IEC 24762.
+Disaster recovery plans are often relatively technical and focus on the recovery of specific operations, functions, sites, services or applications.
+The BCP might contain or refer to a number of disaster recovery plans.